Unit VII. Presence

 with resistance and the accompanying contraction and pain.
 The basic

 emotion behind this is fear.
-We may feel out of control, dislike
+We may feel out of control, dislike our

-terribly vulnerable in this complex, fast-moving society in which we live.
+vulnerable in this complex, fast-moving society in which we live.

 We are aware of the destruction of the planet and the implications of that